MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 ## PlayFab advanced

-Mapping your game on top of PlayFab is a great start.
-But there is more power to be harnessed in PlayFab that can help your LiveOps team create better engagement, retention and monetization mechanics.
+Mapping your Title on top of PlayFab is a great start.
+But there is more power to be harnessed in PlayFab that can help your LiveOps team create better engagement, retention, and monetization mechanics.

 A majority of these features leverage PlayStream, an event system that drives real time events.
 This enables you to perform actions on player behaviors.
-Actions can occur in a number of ways - either via segmentation, or direct rules that are applied to specific events.
+Actions can occur in a number of ways - using either segmentation or direct rules that are applied to specific events.

 Actions might result in a CloudScript being run.
-Our CloudScript is JavaScript code that lives on a remote server, and you can execute it either from a rule, or directly from a game client.
+Our CloudScript is JavaScript code that lives on a remote server, and you can execute it either from a rule, or directly from a client.

 For more information, check out these resources to get you started with Cloud Scripting and Automation on PlayFab:

 - [Automation](../index?#pivot=documentation&panel=automation) – A hub for information on CloudScript, Scheduled Tasks, PlayStream and Action & Rules.
 - [CloudScript quickstart](../features/automation/cloudscript/quickstart.md) – Get up and running quickly with your first CloudScript call.

-> [!TIP]
-> To leverage rules in the automation system, [write custom events](../features/analytics/metrics/playstream-events.md#custom-event-overview) in your game which will create a PlayStream event.
+> [!TIP] To leverage rules in the automation system, [write custom events](../features/analytics/metrics/playstream-events.md#custom-event-overview) in your Title which creates a PlayStream event.

 ## Get to know PlayFab features

 There is much more you can do with PlayFab.
-Check out each of our feature areas in the links provided below to find the right feature set for your game:
+Check out each of our feature areas in the links provided below to find the right feature set for your Title:

 - [Authentication](../index?#pivot=documentation&panel=authentication)
 - [Data](../index?#pivot=documentation&panel=data)